Misterio77/drupal-12factor/README.md

 # Usage

 This project, by default, uses the `data` directory (in your working directory) to store any state (including a SQLite db).
-This can be overwritten by changing he `DRUPAL_DATA_PATH` environment variable.
+This can be overwritten by changing the `DRUPAL_DATA_PATH` environment variable.

 Instead of SQLite, you can use a different db through `DRUPAL_DB_*` environment variables.
 See [12fdrupal.settings.php](./web/12fdrupal.settings.php).